 The Government has changed the law so young people leaving school will need to continue in education or training until their 18th birthday.
 Students can opt to study or train in any of the following ways:

 • Study full time in a school, college or with a training provider.

 • Gain an apprenticeship or traineeship.

 • Work or volunteer full time, combined with part time education or training.

-On average about 70% of our students continue their education at either The Sixth Form College Solihull or Solihull College, with the remainder entering other colleges, employment or training schemes.
+On average about 70% of our students continue their education at either The Sixth Form College Solihull or Solihull College, with the remainder entering other colleges, apprenticeships or training schemes.
 At local colleges they build on the firm foundations gained at Lyndon following the ‘A’ level route, vocational courses or a mixture of both.
-Many of our former students have continued into higher education following University courses.
+Many of our former students have continued into higher education following university courses.

 Careers and Post 16 Newsletters

 Careers and College links